gamma-opt/DecisionProgramming.jl/docs/src/decision-programming/RJT-model.md

 $$\delta(s_j \mid s_{I(j)}) \in \{0,1\}, \ \forall j \in N^D, s_j \in S_j, s_{I(j)} \in S_{I(j)}\tag{9}$$

+## Limitations

+Currently, the RJT formulation commands in the package do not support forbidden path or fixed path features.

 ## Computational considerations

+Around 2-3 magnitudes faster solving times are expected using RJT formulations. [^1] Especially in problems with small treewidths, such as the pig breeding problem, the solution times hardly even change when increasing the number of nodes.

 ## References